Using the System Plan

 Make the system plan visible only to the developer-apps org.

-Configure other orgs with SSO service plans of their own.
+Configure other orgs with Single Sign‑On service plans of their own.

 Developers can then self-register their developers apps in the developer-apps org for use by other developers.

-https://p-identity.YOUR-SYSTEM-DOMAINusing your User Account and Authentication (UAA) administrator credentials.
-In your PAS tile in Ops Manager, the Domain settings show your system domain, and the Credentials tab shows the UAA Admin Credentials.
+https://p-identity.SYSTEM-DOMAINusing your User Account and Authentication (UAA) admin credentials.
+In your TAS for VMs tile in Ops Manager, the Domain settings show your system domain, and the Credentials tab shows the UAA Admin Credentials.

 Follow the steps below to create and use the

-Follow the steps to Create a Service Instance of SSO.
+Follow the steps to Create a Service Instance of Single Sign‑On.

-If you have a PCF app, bind the application with the service instance you created.
-For more information, see Bind a PCF App.
+If you have a VMware Tanzu Application Service for VMs (TAS for VMs) app, bind the application with the service instance you created.
+For more information, see Register a TAS for VMs App.

-If your app is a pipeline or a script that runs external to PCF but calls PCF APIs, do the following:
+If your app is a pipeline or a script that runs external to your deployment but calls internal APIs:

-- Follow the instructions to Register an Externally Hosted App Using the SSO Dashboard
+- Follow the instructions to Register an Externally Hosted App Using the SSO Developer Dashboard

 and use the guidelines below: